coreos/docs/os/booting-on-interoute.md

 ## Finding the CoreOS Container Linux virtual machine template

-Interoute VDC has the 'CoreOS Stable' template ready-to-use, look for the template name IRT-COREOS.
+Interoute VDC has the 'Container Linux Stable' template ready-to-use, look for the template name IRT-COREOS.

 You need to look up the template UUID for the zone (physical data centre location) where you want to deploy the virtual machine.
 This command displays the zones with their UUIDs: